ibexa/documentation-developer/docs/guide/multisite/siteaccess_aware_configuration.md

 # SiteAccess-aware configuration

 The [Symfony Config component](https://symfony.com/doc/current/components/config.html) makes it possible to define semantic configuration, exposed to the end developer.
-This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean, etc.).
+This configuration is validated by rules you define, e.g. validating type (string, array, integer, boolean and so on).
-Usually, once validated and processed, this semantic configuration is then mapped to internal *key/value* parameters stored in the service container.
+Usually, after it is validated and processed, this semantic configuration is then mapped to internal *key/value* parameters stored in the service container.

 [[= product_name =]] uses this for its core configuration, but adds another configuration level, the SiteAccess.
 For each defined SiteAccess, you need to be able to use the same configuration tree to define SiteAccess-specific config.